atsushi-ishikawa/microkinetic_toolkit_public/README.md

-### Python script to do high-throughput DFT calculation and constructing reaction rate file (MATLAB).
-Application intending Oxidative coupling of methane(OCM)
+# DFT-based microkinetics
-* These scripts does the first-principle-based microkinetics.
+This python script does high-throughput DFT calculation and microineitcs.

-The corresponding work is 10.1021/acscatal.0c04104.
+## How to run

 #### 1. VASP
 `run.sh`